 To be sure, this recent history underscores why there's a lot more downside risk in holding mining stocks than there is for bullion!

-Despite the pain of dealing with a multi-year declining market sector -- with the exception of the six month 2016 "baby bull" as Gary Savage calls it, my belief and resolve remain the same, to the point of having collaborated with David Morgan to pen the book, Second Chance.
+Despite the pain of dealing with a multi-year declining market sector -- except the six-month 2016 "baby bull" as Gary Savage calls it, my belief and resolve remain the same, to the point of having collaborated with David Morgan to pen the book, Second Chance.

 What I have to say today might just help you hang on to the majority of some substantial winnings over the next few years...